How to Get a Pest Control Technician License in Vermont

 Tips for Success

-• Budget approximately $1,700 for your Vermont license: This includes $50 in application fees, $0 for the exam, and education costs.
+- Budget approximately $1,700 for your Vermont license: This includes $50 in application fees, no exam fee, and education costs.
 Once licensed, plan for $25 in renewal fees every 5 years.

 Frequently Asked Questions